 \begin{rmk} In this construction of $\s{X}$, the centers for the hypertori we blow up may intersect if $(\cdot,e_i)=(\cdot,e_j)$ for some $i\neq j$, so some care must be taken regarding the ordering of the blowups.
-Fortunately, this issue only matters in codimension at least $2$ (cf. \cite{GHK3} for more details).
-However, when we consider fibers of $\s{X}$ below, it is possible that some special fibers will have discrepencies in codimension $1$.
-We will use the notation $\s{X}^{\ft}$ to denote that we are restricting to the variety constructed as above for some fixed ordering of the blowups, and keep in mind that while $\s{X}\setminus \s{X}^{\ft}$ is codimension $2$ in $\s{X}$, there may be special fibers of $\s{X}$ whose intersection with $\s{X}\setminus \s{X}^{\ft}$ is codimension $1$ in the fiber.
-As we will see below, $\s{A}$ is a torsor over what is perhaps the ``most special'' fiber of $\s{X}$.
-The failure of mutations to preserve the centers of blowups for non-totally coprime $\s{A}$ may be viewed as a consequence of such codimension $1$ discrepancies in the special fiber. \end{rmk}
+When we write $\s{X}^{\star}$, we implicitly assume that we have fixed some ordering of the blowups, and similarly for $\s{A}^{\star}$.
+Fortunately, this issue only matters in codimension at least $2$ (cf.~\cite{GHK3} for more details).
+However, when we consider fibers of $\s{X}$ under the map $\lambda$ introduced below, it is possible that some special fibers will have discrepancies in codimension $1$.
+As we will see below, $\s{A}$~is a~torsor over what is perhaps the ``most special'' fiber of $\s{X}$.
+The failure of mutations to preserve the centers of blowups for non-coprime~$\s{A}$, along with the resulting fact that $\s{A}$ and $\s{A}^{\star}$ may differ in codimension $1$, may be viewed as consequences of such codimension~$1$ issues in this special fiber. \end{rmk}

-\begin{rmk} We have seen that codimension $2$ issues arise as a result of missing points like $p$ in Figure \ref{mutation-fig}, and also as a result of reordering the blowups.
-There are also missing contractible complete subvarieties---the $(d_j'-1)$ exceptional divisors we remove when applying $(\mu_j^{\s{X}})^*$.
-These issues are relatively unimportant from the viewpoint of understanding canonical bases, since they do not affect the space of global regular functions on $\s{X}$.
+\begin{rmk} We have seen that codimension $2$ issues arise as a result of missing points like $p$ in Fig.~\ref{mutation-fig}, and also as a result of reordering the blowups.
+There are also missing contractible complete subvarieties~-- the $(d_j'-1)$ exceptional divisors we remove when applying $\big(\mu_j^{\s{X}}\big)^*$.
+We view these issues as being unimportant since they do not affect $\Gamma(\s{X},\s{O}_X)$.
 When we want to stress that we are only interested in $\s{X}$ or its fibers up to these issues, we will say ``up to irrelevant loci.'' \end{rmk}

-\subsection{The Cluster Exact Sequence}
+\subsection{The cluster exact sequence}